Pride celebrations in the United States: Arkansas

+Arkansas's largest Pride event is Fayetteville's Northwest Arkansas Pride, with more than 35,000 attendees.
+Other events include Little Rock's Central Arkansas Pride and Little Rock Black Pride, and NEA PRIDEfest in Jonesboro, as well as celebrations in Conway, Eureka Springs, Fort Smith, Hot Springs, Magnolia and Russellville.

 California

+The original rainbow pride flag, designed by Gilbert Baker, was first displayed at San Francisco Pride in 1978.

 The largest pride event in California is San Francisco Pride, followed by LA Pride and San Diego Pride.
 There are additional pride celebrations throughout the state, such as in Santa Cruz, Fresno, and Sacramento.